elysia-dev/NAPs/Template/NAP Template.md

 # Author's Information
 >- Name: < The name of the company >
 >- Corporation Registration Number: < Corporation Registration Number >
+>- Wallet Address
+>   - Ethereum Mainnet: < Wallet Address used in ELYFI >
->- Wallet Address: < Wallet Address used in ELYFI >
+>   - Binance Smart Chain: < Wallet Address used in ELYFI >
 >- Website: < The web address of the author, a lending company >
 >- Introduction in brief: < Introduction in brief >